Menu

 Q. Do I really need waterproof earbuds?

 A. Not necessarily.
-It all depends on how you intend to use them.
-But waterproof earbuds are a nice choice for athletes who want to be able to listen to music while they exercise without worrying about rain or sweat damaging the electronics.
+It depends on how you intend to use them.
+Waterproof earbuds are a nice choice for athletes who want to be able to listen to music while they exercise without worrying about sweat or a little rain damaging them.

 Q. What IPX rating do I need?

-A. That all depends on how you intend to use the earbuds.
-A rating of IPX-4 indicates that the earbuds are splash-proof, so this may be all you need if you want to use them without fear of a little drizzle or sweat.
-But if you plan to use your earbuds in the water, you should choose some that are rated to IPX-7 or IPX-8 because these can be completely submerged.
+A. That depends on how you intend to use the earbuds.
+A rating of IPX4 indicates that the earbuds are splash-proof, and this might be all you need if you want to use them without fear of a little drizzle or sweat.
+But if you plan to wear your earbuds in or around water, you should choose some that are rated IPX7 or IPX8 because these can be completely submerged.

 Q. Can I use waterproof earbuds with a swim cap?

 A. Yes.
-Slip the earbuds underneath the cap to help keep them in place.
-You can also put some of the extra cord under the cap to keep it out of your way.
+Slip the earbuds beneath the swim cap to help hold them in place.
+You can also put some of the extra cord under the cap to keep it out of the way.